DSec-Programming/Internetsurfing/README.md

 Supported Browsers: Firefox, Chrome, Internet Explorer, Opera, Tor-Browsers "InternetSurfing.properties" file will be loaded/created under the home-directory of the current user.

-Note: If the program doesn't find your Browsers, please press
+Note: If the program doesn't find your Browser, please press
       the button "search browser".
 Now you can manually search for it.
       You have to do it, if your Browser is installed on a different disk than C: